ANIMALS

 Diet: Algae, Carrion, Snails, and other crabs

-Description: Yellow, green or white carapace, lighter speckles present.
-Pincers equal with curved carapace.
-Males larger than Females.
+Description: Carapace variable; can be yellow, white, red, and blue lighter speckles present.
+Pincers equal with somewhat boxy carapace. with 2 marginal teeth behind eyestalks Males larger than Females.
 Legs somewhat flattened, hairy.

 Habitat: Bays and estuaries.
 Mid intertidal.